btang01/distributedsoup/_posts/2025-02-01-it-aint-easy-being-mece.markdown

 2. **Measure leading indicators of success** - non-financial metrics as proxy to show that value: this could be adoption rates, increased customer retention, reduced churn, higher Net Promoter Scores (NPS) or Customer Satisfaction Scores (CSAT) that can be tied to the project, etc.
 3. **Prioritize investments that allow you to adapt** - aim solutions that allow you scale and pivot

 After the pilot phase, you should be in a better place to take a stab at the cash flow projections.
-Although leaning on EV is great for flexibility, I still think the rigor of NPV analysis can be effectively combined with this approach to effectively validate a project's long term potential and to  create a data-backed narrative to hold it all together.
+Although leaning on EV is great for flexibility, I still think the rigor of NPV analysis can be effectively combined with this approach to validate a project's long term potential and to  create a data-backed narrative to hold it all together.
 You can continue to scale incrementally to minimize risks, creating insights along the way to validate your approach.
 And I think the only way you can consider your potential options over time as you scale up is to model what you know, so you need this foundation and data collection process.

 # **Example: Applying Real Options Thinking to a Cloud Migration**
 Bringing these complex ideas in a simple example helps, so suppose your company is thinking about migrating to the cloud.